-Yvette is the CEO of South West Sydney Legal Centre, a community legal centre providing legal services to those who can’t afford a private lawyer, and court advocacy support and case management to survivors of family and domestic violence.
-Her career has spanned law, executive coaching and leadership training with a specialisation in emotional intelligence, publishing and media, company secretarial and leadership in the non-profit and school environment.
-Her most recent roles were Director of Partnerships and Communications at the Adara Group and Director of Development at Abbotsleigh.
+Yvette is the CEO of Mary's House Services which runs a refuge for women and children and a case management service for victim-survivors of family and domestic violence.
+Her most recent role was CEO of Justice Support Centre.
+Her career has spanned law, executive coaching and leadership training with a specialisation in emotional intelligence, publishing and media, company secretarial and leadership in the non-profit and school sectors.

 Dr Margot Whitfeld

 Assoc.
 Prof Margot Whitfeld is a Sydney based dermatologist who has been conducting research and teaching in the Pacific since 1994 after completing her Fellowship in Dermatology in Australia and a Diploma in Tropical Health and Hygiene from the UK.
 She has worked at St Vincent’s Hospital since 1996, including 9 years as Head of Department.
 She has been a lecturer at UNSW since 2003, and lectures also at Notre Dame and University of Sydney.
 Her Pacific-based research includes three NHMRC grants and a Bill and Melinda Gates Foundation funded project.